wpenistone/Themis-SELA/README.md

 ## `usernames.txt`

-The application uses a `usernames.txt` file to power its username suggestion feature.
+`usernames.txt` is used to to power the username correction feature.

 -   **External List:** To use your own list of usernames, create a file named `usernames.txt` and place it in the same directory as the executable.
 The application will prioritize this file.
 -   **Default List:** If no external `usernames.txt` is found, the application will fall back to a default, built-in list.